jason-kerney/blog/_tabs/now.md

 ## Work

 Working as a Software Engineering Manager.
+Seeing if I can improve things differently.

 ## Books